Step 7: The first VM

 Start

-In the previous steps, we’ve learnt everything needed to create a VM.
+In the previous steps, you learned everything you need to create a VM.

-On average, it’s more useful to create VMs as part of a stack, and to create these stacks via Heat or other automation tools like Terraform.
+In general, it is best to create VMs as part of a stack, and to create these stacks with Heat, or other automation tools like Terraform.

-To make sure that we know the basics, this step is about creating a single VM manually.
+To ensure that you know the basics, this step deals with creating a single VM manually.

 Installation